ashfakhm/laundry-ease/docs/CHAPTERS_1_2_3.md

 ### 1.4 Area and Category of the Project Work

-The LaundryEase project encompasses several key areas and categories:
+The LaundryEase project covers several connected areas:

-- **Information Technology (IT):** The platform is built as a full-stack web application using modern technologies including Next.js, React, TypeScript, and MongoDB, following industry-standard software engineering practices.
+- **Software development:** The platform is a full web application built with Next.js, React, TypeScript, and MongoDB.
-- **Web Application Development:** LaundryEase is a responsive web application accessible from both desktop and mobile browsers, with progressive web app (PWA) capabilities.
+- **Web app design:** LaundryEase works on both desktop and mobile browsers, with an app-like experience.
-- **Service Operations Management:** The system digitizes and automates the end-to-end workflow of laundry service operations, from customer discovery and booking through order processing, delivery, and payment settlement.
+- **Laundry operations:** The system records the full service flow, from finding a provider to payment and delivery.
-- **Financial Technology (FinTech):** The platform integrates Razorpay for secure payment processing, escrow management, and automated provider payouts, incorporating commission-aware settlement logic.
+- **Payments:** The platform uses Razorpay for secure payments, escrow, and provider payouts.
-- **Geospatial Computing:** Location-based provider discovery, radius-based service matching, and geofence-verified provider arrival use Google Maps APIs and MongoDB geospatial queries.
+- **Location handling:** Provider search, service-radius matching, and arrival checks use Google Maps and MongoDB location search.
-- **User Experience (UX) Design:** The interface is designed for ease of use across three distinct user roles, with real-time feedback, accessible UI components (shadcn/ui), and smooth animations (Framer Motion).
+- **User experience:** The interface is designed to be easy to use for seekers, providers, and admins.
-- **Data Management and Security:** The system enforces strict data validation (Zod schemas), role-based access control, password hashing (bcrypt), CSRF protection, Content Security Policy, rate limiting, and secure OTP-based verification.
+- **Data safety:** The system checks data carefully, controls access by role, protects passwords, limits repeated misuse, and uses OTP verification.

 ---